williamkuo1989/SpringBootAPIsForAppBrowser/README.md

 - Project target : Backend API Service for an Android mobile app, which is a browser.
 - Project spent time : 2 weeks, still developing.
 - Project scale : In the future, each api will be called more than 50000 times per day.
+- Special note : Removed all sensitive information for company business concerns.